 Changes protect on-street spots for small businesses

-The long-overdue change brings Covington in line with surrounding cities.
-It’s partly in response to complaints from business owners about spots in business areas being monopolized by drivers who leave their cars parked throughout the weekend and evening hours, making it more difficult for their customers to find nearby parking.
+The long-overdue change brings Covington in line with surrounding cities and is partly in response to complaints from business owners about spots being monopolized by drivers who leave their cars parked throughout the weekend and evening hours.

-Drivers continue to be able to pay with cash at the meters or via the free PassportParking® app available for download at the App Store and Google Play.
-For more information on the App or to see the readily available parking in the City, see HERE.
+- Increases in metered rates from $1.10 to $1.50 an hour, matching the rate in other urban areas on this side of the Ohio River.
+Drivers will continue to be able to pay with cash at the meters or via the free PassportParking® app available for download at the App Store and Google Play.

 # # #